meedan/watchbot/README.md

 Check the script at `scripts/test.sh` to see how these endpoints can be called.

 When a condition is verified, the client is notified through a webhook.
-An example simple client written in Sinatra can be found at `scripts/sinatra.rb`, which runs by default at `http://localhost:4567` and has a `/payload` API enpoint to receive the notifications from the WatchBot.
+An example simple client written in Sinatra can be found at `scripts/sinatra.rb`, which runs by default at `http://localhost:4567` and has a `/payload` API enpoint to receive the notifications from the Watchbot.
 It's necessary to setup a `secret_token` on both client and server in order to verify the communication.

 The example client webhook can be run by: `SECRET_TOKEN=mysecrettoken ruby scripts/sinatra.rb`